Eliot-Roxbergh/notes_pinephone/README.md

 ## GPS

-It started of being 50m wrong then it was 200m, 10km and now it's in dead.
-It does give some kind of location in apps and firefox, but not sure how to fix.
+~~It started of being 50m wrong then it was 200m, 10km and now it's in dead.~~ It does give location in apps and firefox.
+After updated firmware and modem-sdk, GPS works.
+Note that it will take a while until GPS is moderately accurate.
+When I used GPS, accuracy was very bad around 100m.

 ## Alarm app (that works in suspend)